What are the actual protein requirements for those following a low carb diet? One measure is the RDA for protein.

 So a 220 pound guy with 140 pounds of LBM has protein requirements of about 64 grams per day, JUST to MAINTAIN muscle mass.

-But the body of a low carber also needs extra protein to give the brain a source of glucose since not many carbohydrates are being consumed.
-Plus, protein is needed to provide substrates for rebuilding muscles damage from exercise.
+But the body of a low carber also needs extra protein to give the brain a source of glucose since carbohydrates are being restricted.
+Plus, protein is needed to provide substrates for rebuilding muscle after exercise breaks it down.

 It is known that about 58 % of any EXTRA protein that you eat is turned into glucose.
 I don't have exact figures for how much you need to rebuild muscles after exercise.